Skip to Content

 Ensure the puzzles are age-appropriate – the younger the child the bigger and fewer the pieces should be.
 They should be slightly challenging but doable.
 If they are too difficult children lose interest and feel incompetent.

-The best quality educational puzzles are made of wood and have a wooden supporting board like these:
+The best quality educational puzzles are made of wood and have a wooden supporting board.

 5. Sort Dry Pasta